 It’s a long list, and I’m basing this guide off of all the things that I require and use, so if I’ve missed out on something, please do let me know!

-Also, all the products that I recommend will be vegan and cruelty-free – because, again, that’s something mandatory that I look for.
+Also, all the products that I recommend will be cruelty-free – because, again, that’s something that I look out for.
 If you are not particular about this, then your choices are certainly more, but you won’t find them listed here.

 This series isn’t to suggest that you throw out all your toxic possessions and replace them with non-toxic ones.
 I mean, if you can afford to do that, that’s great for you.
 But this series is intended more as an educational, informative exercise.
 So, the next time you head out to buy some detergent, you know exactly what to watch out for, what is safe for you, and what your options are.